The Owl House: Animation

-The show is animated by Rough Draft Korea, Sunmin Image Pictures, and Sugarcube Animation.
+The show was animated by Rough Draft Korea, Sunmin Image Pictures, and Sugarcube Animation.
 Terrace said that the visual style was inspired by paintings by Remedios Varo, John Bauer, and Hieronymus Bosch, as well as Russian architecture.
-By December 2019, the show had 120 people working on the show, including those in the animation studios, and 50 staffers on the pre-production crew.
+By December 2019, the show had 120 people working on it, including those in the animation studios, and 50 staffers on the pre-production crew.

 Spencer Wan served as the animation supervisor during season one.
-Disney initially refused for the series to have an in-house animator, feeling Wan may not meet their "overseas pipeline", but he was eventually hired.
+Disney initially refused for the series to have an in-house animator, feeling Wan may have not met their "overseas pipeline", but he was eventually hired.
 Kofi Fiagome serves as animation supervisor for season two.
-Terrace also provided rough animation for three season 2 episodes.
+Terrace also provided rough animation for three season two episodes.

 Ricky Cometa served as the art director for the series.
-Cometa first became involved with the series when Terrace began working on the pilot, before the series was green-lighted by Disney, and was approached by Terrace, a fan and friend of Cometa's because she "really wanted to work with someone who I vibed with, someone whose style I knew, that could execute the kind of weird junk I wanted to do", and Cometa agreed to work on the series due to being interested in the concept.
+Cometa first became involved with the series when Terrace began working on the pilot, before the series was green-lit by Disney, and was approached by Terrace, a fan and friend of Cometa's because she "really wanted to work with someone who I vibed with, someone whose style I knew, that could execute the kind of weird junk I wanted to do", and Cometa agreed to work on the series due to being interested in the concept.
 Cometa said that he wanted to "try and show the dualities between the Demon Realm and the human realm, and with a little twist of demons and eyeballs and bones and whatnot".
-He also didn't want all demons on the show to have scary appearances, as they are supposed to represent normal people within the show.
+He also wanted some demons on the show to have non-frightening appearances, as they were supposed to represent normal people within the show.

 Terrace said that Luz's design was "challenging", as she struggled to create a design for Luz that didn't make her look too old or that felt too much like a costume.
-Cometa eventually created a t-shirt for Luz to wear that is "low key, and like a nod to all our fellow nerds out there".
-Cometa said that it was "fun" to design demonic versions of commonplaces.
+Cometa eventually created a t-shirt for Luz to wear that was "low key, and like a nod to all our fellow nerds out there".
+Cometa said that it was "fun" to design demonic versions of common locations.
 The animators also changed real-life elements to further distinguish the Boiling Isles from Earth, such as making the ocean purple.

-On July 19, 2019, Terrace announced that TJ Hill composed the series' score.
-On January 10, 2020, Hill said that the score features "interesting and experimental sounds that [he] had a ton of fun cooking up".
+On July 19, 2019, Terrace announced that TJ Hill had composed the series' score.
+On January 10, 2020, Hill said that the score featured "interesting and experimental sounds that [he] had a ton of fun cooking up".
 In the second season, Gravity Falls and Star vs. the Forces of Evil composer Brad Breeck took over as composer.

-By March 2020, Disney Television Animation was closed in response to the COVID-19 pandemic, forcing the production crew to work on season 2 remotely from their homes.
+By March 2020, Disney Television Animation was closed in response to the COVID-19 pandemic, forcing the production crew to work on season two remotely from their homes.